Omaha-Public-Library/deskgen/README.md

 The order in which stations are listed indicates their priority.
 If you only have three staff scheduled at a given time, and there are five stations in the list which they're eligible for, staff will be assigned only to the first three.

+ ## Archiving
+Past desk schedules are automatically moved to a separate archive spreadsheet linked in SETTINGS.
+Yesterday's desk schedule can be found in the main desk schedule under hidden sheets (bottom left ≡ icon).
+Desk Schedules older than yesterday can be found in the archive.

 ## What's Next?

 ### Rollout